 Morning shopping, to suit any budget

-I recommend you spend the morning shopping, because it’s kind of the Melbourne way.
-For the big name shops you know and love, head into Melbourne’s CBD, starting on Bourke Street where you’ll find shops like H&M. If you’re more of a savvy shopper, dig a little deeper to find some amazing thrift shops dotted around town (peep this list on Yelp!).
-If you prefer more of a market scene, I recommend a trip to the Queen Victoria Market.
+I recommend you spend the morning shopping because it’s kind of the Melbourne way.
+For the big name shops, you know and love, head into Melbourne’s CBD, starting on Bourke Street where you’ll find shops like H&M. If you’re more of a savvy shopper, dig a little deeper to find some amazing thrift shops dotted around town (peep this list on Yelp!).
+If you prefer more of a market scene, I recommend a trip to Queen Victoria Market.
 Wander through the maze of stall holders selling everything and anything from jewellery, clothes and hats to toys, weird souvenirs and much, much more.

 The best places to grab lunch

 Because you haven’t quite enough anywhere near enough food yet, these are the places you should stop to grab a bite.
 If you haven’t worked it out already, you’re going to need an outfit that stretches with you on this trip.
 This is no time for a bandage dress!
 Try: